Try it free

 Batching

-If you use the OpenTelemetry Collector, we highly recommend that you use a batch processor.
+If you use the OpenTelemetry Collector, we highly recommend that you use batching in the otlp_http exporter.

 Batching helps better compress the data and reduce the number of outgoing connections required to transmit data to Dynatrace.